google-research/google-research/fat/README.md

 # (FAT) Fact Augmented Text

+This was [Vidhisha Balachandran](https://github.com/vidhishanair)'s summer 2019
+research intern project.
+It is no longer being used.

 ## Answering Natural Questions with Background Knowledge

 Natural Questions (NQ) is a newly-release question-answering (QA) dataset.
 We